 For the origins of the Dan Armstrong bass, it is highly recommended to first read through the guitar section, for with the guitar prototype completed, building the bass guitar was going to be a somewhat easier task as Dan & Matt didn't have to "invent the wheel" all over again.
-Like the guitar model though, the bass was all hand built by Matt Umanov and although the overall body dimensions were identical the routing within the body needed to be changed.
+Like the guitar model the bass prototype was all hand built by Matt Umanov and although the overall body dimensions were identical the routing within the body needed to be changed as unlike the guitar model, the bass guitar did not utilize interchangeable type pickups.
+Thus the largest difference between the guitar body and the bass body is the noticeable lack of the sweeping pickup channel in the body.

 click to enlarge

-However, there was a significant change in the routing of the bass pickup control cavity, and it was here that Dan had once again delegated out a project.
-This time he turned to Kurt Munkacsi, who stated "I only got in on a small part of the plexiglas instruments.
-Dan gave me the project of finding a way to hook up the bass pickup to the volume and tone control wiring."
-Kurt designed it so that there was a small section of the control cavity that wasn't routed as deep as the rest.
-This gave him just enough room to secure both a good mechanical, and electrical connection from the pickup to the rest of the circuitry.
+As a result of this difference the routing of the control cavity had to be different.
+And it was here that Dan delegated the project out to Kurt Munkacsi, who stated "I only got in on a small part of the plexiglas instruments as Dan gave me the project of finding a way to hook up the bass pickup to the volume and tone control wiring."

 click to enlarge